SlickJohnson/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

-Egroeg met the Unicorn King who granted him magic powers.
+Egroeg met the Unicorn King who granted him magic powers, but, out of nowhere, the Zookeeper appeared!
+"You have found my treasure!
+And now you will pay!", said the Zookeeper.
+And that's how Egroeg became the Frog King.
 The end.

 ## Cast